Forward-UIUC-2022S/henrik-tseng-educational-website-and-courses-finder-for-keyword/README.md

    - Input:
      - raw_data: unprocessed related resources found through the search, stored in lists for future processing
    - Output:
-     - ripe_data: processed related resources found through the search, format friendly for later modules
+     - processed_data: processed related resources found through the search, format friendly for later modules
    - Functionality: Turn the rough format of resources into the format and syntax that later modules want

 ### Module: UsefulnessRanking(This should be a large module, with many incoming supplement functions)
 1. Function: ResourceRanking(Firstly implement by 'many-if')
    - Description: Rank the usefulness of collected resources
    - Input:
-     - ripe_data: processed related resources found through the search, format friendly for later modules
+     - processed_data: processed related resources found through the search, format friendly for later modules
    - Output:
      - rank: a list that contains the ranking for resources of the same index in ripe_data accordingly
    - Functionality: Provide the ranking of usefulness for all resources, used as judgment criteria in later module

-### Module: FurtherResearch
-1. Function: FurtherResearch(extra)
+2. Function: FurtherResearch(extra)
    - Description: For each of the classified result, track some furthur features, include but not limited to user comments, user rankings, page view, share or reprint times, favorite perventage, release time, publisher etc..
    - Input:
      - ripe_data: processed related resources found through the search, format friendly for later modules